The bylaws for Governance of the College of Humanitities, Arts, Behavioral and Social Sciences were adopted in spring 2012.

 Agendas of the four standing committees (see below) shall be set in the first week of the fall semester at a meeting of the College Coordinating Committee (CCC), called by the Chair of the Faculty.
 The CCC shall include the following voting members: the four standing Committee Chairs, the Chair and Secretary of the Faculty, and one Department Chair (elected each year by the Department Chairs).
 The Dean and Associate Deans of the College shall be non-voting members.
 All members of the CCC shall be responsible for setting the standing committees’ annual agendas.
 Additions to the agendas may be proposed at Faculty meetings.
 In addition to this annual meeting each fall, the Chair of the Faculty may convene the CCC as needed, in order to coordinate the flow of business from committees, advise the Dean’s Office on ad hoc matters, and enhance communication between committees, the administration, and the Faculty.Each year, elections for committee representatives will be held by May 1, to select representatives to serve in the following academic year.
 For each of the standing college committees, five tenure-line faculty representatives will be nominated and elected, as follows: Two faculty members shall be nominated and elected from each division of the College (Humanities and Arts, and Behavioral and Social Sciences).
 All tenure-line faculty in the division will vote on their slate of nominees; faculty may vote in only one division.
 The divisions are:

-Division 1: Behavioral and Social Sciences (BSS): Anthropology, Communication, Economics, Liberal Studies, Political Science, Psychology, Sociology, Women’s Studies
+Division 1: Behavioral and Social Sciences (BSS): Anthropology, Communication, Global Studies, Economics, Liberal Studies, Political Science, Psychology, Sociology, Women’s Studies

-Division 2: Humanities and Arts (HA): History, Literature and Writing Studies, Modern Language Studies, Philosophy, Visual and Performing Arts
+Division 2: Humanities and Arts (HA): History, Literature and Writing Studies, Modern Language Studies, Philosophy, School of Arts